 - is not too long and is not too short

 There’s always a huge temptation to update your resume by simply adding new information.

 However, simply adding new content won’t make it great again.
 Things that have worked in the past don’t work today.
-Because the jobs market is extremely competitive, job seekers need to be wise when presenting their career story on a document.
+Because the job market is extremely competitive, job seekers need to be wise when presenting their career stories on a document.

-For more insight, you check multiple resume critique examples (there are tons of them online) to see what kind of mistakes job seekers usually make when writing or editing their resumes.
+For more insight, you check multiple resume critique examples (there are tons of them online) to see what kind of mistakes job seekers usually make when writing or editing their CVs.